2xmonth/2xmonth/README.md

 i am keeping all my requests based solvers private. no i will not sell them to you, figure it out yourself

-if you are going to sell the crappy selenium solvers go right ahead. not releasing updated models for those so they will go out of date fast
+~~if you are going to sell the crappy selenium solvers go right ahead. not releasing updated models for those so they will go out of date fast~~

+goodbye public repos!